Please provide your lab and description of research.

 What played into your decision to get a graduate engineering degree?

-I've always enjoyed research and known I wanted to spend my career in academia, and PhD programs are an excellent way to both develop skills in particular areas of interest and to become a better scientist overall.
+I've always enjoyed research and have always known I wanted to spend my career in academia.
+PhD programs are an excellent way to both develop skills in particular areas of interest and to become a better scientist overall.

 Why did you pick WashU?